LukenProgramming/TaskMaster-multi-feature-list-app/README.md

    - Strikes through a item when it is picked up
 3. A Traffic light system app for tracking work progress
    - Shows 3 types of tasks progression:
-      - Not started
+      - Not started🔴
-      - Doing
+      - Doing🟡
-      - Done
+      - Done🟢
    - Helps get users track their progress and gets teams working together